blocklistproject/Lists/README.md

 ## Using with other tools:
 We are currently working on verifying compatibility with other tools.
 Please stand by.
 If you have a suggestion on a tool we should support please comment on our [Reddit](https://www.reddit.com/r/blocklistproject/) page.

+# Sponsors:

+Special thank you to [Cloud 4 SURE](https://www.cloud4sure.net) for their generous donation every month to help cover our Linode bill.

 # License:

 For more details, see the [LICENSES](https://github.com/blocklistproject/Lists/blob/master/LICENSE) file.